 • What is the nature of this offence?

-• Is there a current Youth Justice status?
+• Is there a current youth justice status?
+Any known alternative action?

 Intake and early assessment

-Assessment is an ongoing process of building understanding to inform whānau or family and professional decision-making.
+Understanding need is an ongoing process of building and deepening our understanding to inform whānau or family and professional decision-making.

 Intake and early assessment